Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 What made last year even more painful for investors is that both stocks and bonds lost money, he said, something that hasn’t happened in decades.

-A good chunk of this bull market’s gains has been because the economy has refused to fall into a recession despite repeated predictions for one.
-It’s withstood the highest interest rates since 2007, three high-profile collapses of U.S. banks since March, another threat by the U.S. government of an economy-shaking default on its debt and a series of other challenges.
+Much of this bull market’s gains have been because the economy has refused to fall into a recession despite repeated predictions for one.
+It’s withstood the highest interest rates since 2007, three high-profile collapses for U.S. banks, another threat by the U.S. government of an economy-shaking default on its debt and a series of other challenges.

 “Bottom line, the economy has been very resilient,” said Anthony Saglimbene, chief markets strategist at Ameriprise Financial.